RosettaCommons/demos/protocol_capture/2014/MP_ddG/README.txt

 Here, we describe the steps required to run the MP_ddG protocol.
 As an example, all steps use the PDB 1qd6:

-To run the membrane ddG application for the ompLA example, run the following command (no arguments).
+  (1) OmpLA Example: To run the membrane ddG application for the ompLA example, run the following command
+      (no arguments).
 Inside this script is also instructions for how to include the membrane framework in a general PyRosetta script:

 		./compute_ompLA_ddG.py

 	The ddGs are in the log output printed to the screen.

-Alternatively, for a more general case, you can run the script

-./compute_ddG.py
+  (2) General Script: Use the general case script to run the MP_ddG application for a general case.

-where you can specify the input PDB, input spanfile, output file name with predicted ddGs, the residue number to mutate, and optionally the mutant that you are interested in.
-Use the flag -h for input options.
-An example is the commandline:
+      Here, you will need to specify the input PDB, spanfile, output file name containing predicted ddGs, residue number to mutate, and optionally the mutant you are interested in.
+Run the following command line:

 		./compute_ddG.py -p inputs/1qd6_tr.pdb -s inputs/1qd6_tr.span -o ddGs_ompLA.txt -r 181

  	  The flags are:
  	  -p <input pdb file>
 	  -s <input spanfile>
 	  -o <output filename with predicted ddGs>
 	  -r <residue number to mutate: this is pose residue numbering, so it's always safer to renumber your input PDB starting from 1 before running this script>
 	  -m <optional: one-letter-code of amino acid to mutate into.
 For instance: for the 'L5A' mutation it would be 'A'>

 	  The columns in the output file are: amino acid, mutant score, native score, ddG.
 Running the script multiple times with the same output file will APPEND to the file and not overwrite it.

 ## Example Outputs
-The PyRosetta script will write a list of mutations and ddG values to standard output.
+  1. The compute_OmpLA_ddG.py script will write a list of mutations and ddG values to standard output.
+  2. The compute_ddG.py script will write ddGs for each mutation to a file.
+This file, ddG_ompLA.txt, is included for OmpLA in example_outputs/

-### References
+## Additional References ##
 1. Chaudhury S, Lyskov S, Gray JJ (2010) PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta.

 2. Moon CP, Fleming KG (2011) Side-chain hydrophobicity scale derived from transmembrane protein folding into lipid bilayers.
 Proc Natl Acad Sci.